twyrostek/4320FinalProjGroup9/README.md

 To get started using Squad OCDX, feel free to look at our user documentaton for a a simple step-by-step guide. https://github.com/twyrostek/4320FinalProjGroup9/wiki/User-Documentation

+#######Message from the Editors:
+We appreciate the time you took to look through our site!!
+We hope you thoroughly enjoyed and are always looking for ways to improve.
+Feel free to give us your feedback!